-The Scott M. Niswonger Pediatric Emergency Department is open for all types of emergencies 24 hours a day, seven days a week.
-The Emergency Department at East Tennessee Children's Hospital provides highly specialized, emergency care for infants, children and teens.
+The Emergency Department at East Tennessee Children's Hospital provides highly specialized, emergency care for infants, children and teens, 24 hours a day, 7 days a week.
 Because we treat more children needing emergency care than anyone else in East Tennessee, our doctors and nurses are equipped to treat everything from minor injuries to major medical concerns.
-We understand we are caring for patients who need a special kind of treatment - not only to make them well, but to also make them feel comfortable and safe.

 Children's Hospital Emergency Department is more appropriate than a doctor's office for sudden and serious situations such as:

 - A head injury that has caused loss of consciousness, vomiting or problems with balance or coordination